Reptar: In the TV series

-The Rugrats films
+In the Rugrats films

-Reptar appeared in The Rugrats Movie film as a wagon built by Tommy's father Stu Pickles.
-The Reptar Wagon was no ordinary wagon.
-It was made like a high-tech car that can do various things such as talk and turn into a boat (Aqua Reptar) when in water, and has fire breath.
+Reptar appeared in The Rugrats Movie film as a wagon invented by Tommy's father Stu Pickles.
+The Reptar Wagon was no ordinary wagon as it is made like a high-tech car that can do various things such as talk and turn into a boat (Aqua Reptar) when in water and has fire breath.
 The Rugrats took it along with them on a journey to the "hopsical" to return Tommy's newborn brother Dil, but they wind up getting lost in the forest.
-In this appearance, the Reptar wagon is voiced by Levi Curl and rapper Busta Rhymes of Flipmode Squad.
+In this appearance, the Reptar Wagon is voiced by Levi Curl and rapper Busta Rhymes of Flipmode Squad.

 Reptar had a more important role as a giant robot in Rugrats in Paris, when Stu once again built a robotic likeness of the character.
 The robot's head fell off twice in the film, although Stu fixed it the first time for the play.
 The Rugrats also took it to the church to stop the wedding of Chuckie’s father Chas and villain Coco LaBouche who hates children.

 The Reptar Wagon is seen in the background in Rugrats Go Wild near the beginning of the film in the Pickles' backyard.
 Unlike in the previous films, neither Reptar nor the wagon has any relevance to the plot.

 The Reptar Wagon appeared in several episodes of Rugrats following the release of The Rugrats Movie once again voiced by Busta Rhymes through archive recordings from the film.
 The Reptar Wagon is rarely seen in the later episodes.

 Other appearances

-Outside of the Rugrats film, Reptar appeared as playable racer in 2018's Nickelodeon Kart Racers, Nickelodeon Kart Racers 2: Grand Prix and Nickelodeon Kart Racers 3: Slime Speedway in his green and purple variants.
-A dinosaur outfit that was referencing Boo from Monsters, Inc. and Reptar was added in Fortnite.
+Outside of the Rugrats film, a normal-sized Reptar appeared as playable racer in 2018's Nickelodeon Kart Racers, and its sequels Nickelodeon Kart Racers 2: Grand Prix and Nickelodeon Kart Racers 3: Slime Speedway; the latter game features a purple Reptar as an unlockable character.

-A normal-sized Reptar appears as a playable character in 2021's Nickelodeon All-Star Brawl, voiced by Fred Tatasciore as part of the June 2022 update of the game.
+A normal-sized Reptar also appears as a playable character in Nickelodeon All-Star Brawl and its sequel, with Fred Tatasciore reprising his role from the 2021 series.